Human-Connection/Documentation/docker.md

 # Docker

-We are automatically builder Docker Images from the API and WebApp master branches with Travis CI where we also run tests.
+We are building Docker Images automatically from the API and WebApp master branches with Travis CI where we also run tests.

 #### ToDo's

-* [x] finish the doceker env documentation for the API
+* [x] finish the docker env documentation for the API
 * [ ] finish the doceker env documentation for the WebApp

 ### API